SATURDAY 14TH APRIL

 - Wetsuit and running shoes: clean and dry for biosecurity checks

 Registration will take place between 17:00 and 18:45 on Saturday 14th April at the Waitangi Treaty Grounds.
 We will be in the Learning Centre.
-Either use our competitor bus service from Paihia (a booking link will follow shortly) or make your own way to Waitangi; a 25-minute walk along the beach or a 5-minute drive from Paihia (2km).
+You will need to make your own way to Waitangi; a 25-minute walk along the beach or a 5-minute drive from Paihia (2km).

 We are working with the Department of Conservation and Project Island Song to help keep the pristine islands free of plant and animal pests.
 You MUST present your wetsuits and running shoes totally CLEAN at registration, where they will be checked.
 We recommend machine-washing your shoes to remove all dirt and seeds, or you will have to clean them at registration.